8699STrs15) is the backtest's "code" and

 A screen is defined by a series of rules, separated by uppercase

-first rule may also be a Timeliness™ range marked by a capital
+The first rule may be a screen code, or a database specifier marked by a

-The field names are made up of lowercase letters and digits, and are
+The field names are made up of lowercase letters, digits, and underscores.

 Numbers consist of digits and an optional decimal point.
 Strings are any

-strings must be lowercase, and all non-URL symbols must be properly
+strings must be lowercase, and all special symbols must be properly

 encoded.
 Operators (and a few other related symbols) are capital letters